 Summer 1 – How do we hear sounds?

 Ssh….What’s that noise?
 A bash?
 A crash?
 A shake, a rattle or a low bass hum?
 Which do you prefer….. an acoustic singer or a booming brass band?
 A solitary voice singing sweetly and quietly or a magnificent choir lifting the roof?

 Topic: In this topic we will be learning all about instruments, the sounds they make and how sound is produced.
 We will be carrying out science investigations, learning all about how sound travels.
-In computing, we will be making a music video!
-In music, we are all learning how to play the clarinet and we will be inviting parents in to watch us perform!
+As well as making a musical instrument, the children will have the opportunity to perform in Year 4’s Got Talent at the end of the topic.

-English: In English we will be writing a biography on Jacques Cousteau, the famous scientist.
-We will also be using our topic to write non-chronological reports.
+English: In English we will be writing description of a setting.
+We will also write an explanation text based on mountains.

 Children will be given homework based on their current stage and what they have been covering in class.
 Therefore, your child should be able to have a go independently.
 However, if your child is finding their homework difficult and needs any help with this, please support them where you can.

 All children have a reading book.
 Please listen to your child read their reading book at home at least three times a week and sign their reading diary.
 There are many benefits of reading, it: exercises the brain, improves concentration, teaches children about the world they live in, improves vocabulary and language skills, develops imagination, helps develop empathy and children who read achieve better in school!

 Learning at Home